nhanh2301/bootigniter/README.md

 1. **PHP version 5.3 or newer**

-   By default CodeIgniter can be run on PHP version 5.2.4 ([as minimum requirement](https://github.com/EllisLab/CodeIgniter/#server-requirements)) but in order to use PHPUnit and some order dependencies through composer, I recommend to use 5.3 or newer
+   By default, CodeIgniter can be run on PHP version 5.2.4 ([as minimum requirement](https://github.com/EllisLab/CodeIgniter/#server-requirements)) but in order to use PHPUnit and some order dependencies through composer, I recommend to use 5.3 or newer

 2. **Composer**